 Introduction

-While much of the online discourse related to Generative AI is focussed on Automated code Generation.
-Lets look at alternate use case of it.
+Nowadays, much of the online commentary related to Generative AI is focussed on Automated code Generation and rightly so.
+But Lets look at alternate use case of it.

 Traditionally, Business Intelligence (BI) relies on custom-built dashboards and reports that query a data warehouse.
 This often requires heavy intervention from engineering teams to analyze requirements, develop artifacts, and maintain them over time.